pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/retrieval.rst

 | :param_list:`get`
 | :response_list:`_`

-* :response_code:`200,containing the list of repository groups`
+* :response_code:`200,containing the array of repository groups`

-| :return:`list of groups in the same format as retrieving a single group; empty list if there are none defined`
+| :return:`array of groups in the same format as retrieving a single group; empty array if there are none defined`

 :sample_response:`200` ::